 Mr. Keyes joined Conduent as Global Head of Sales in September 2019.
-He was appointed Executive Vice President, Chief Revenue Officer in December 2020.
+He was appointed Executive Vice President, Chief Revenue Officer in December 2020 and appointed Executive Vice President, Transportation Solutions in August 2022.
 Prior to joining Conduent, he served as Executive Vice President, Chief Sales Officer at York Risk Services from October 2017 to September 2019.
 Prior to York Risk Services, he was Senior Vice President at Fiserv Inc. between 2009 and 2017 where he led Enterprise Accounts and large sales teams.
 Mr. Keyes has also held senior executive leadership roles at Hewlett-Packard Enterprise Services and Electronic Data Systems Corporation.
+Mr. Keyes earned his Bachelor of Arts degree from the University of Texas at Dallas.